(If you want a quick guide for beginners how to start investing in the Philippine stock market, you can download your free ebook here.)

 Living a simple life does not really mean scrimping on yourself.

-The main difference lies on the reason of your spending.
+The main difference lies in the reason for your spending.

 Buying a little more expensive bed and accessories so I can rest better at night is one example.